 This is the story of the perambulations of a one-man OSCAR WILDE show around the world over a 25 year period.
-The first post began on June 6th 2017 and will continue on every succeeding Tuesday into the foreseeable future.
+The first post began on June 6th 2017 and the last post appeared on August 13, 2019.

-The first reports came from 1993 Prague and have continued with Arabia, Hong Kong, and Europe.
-Later posts will include Ireland, Western Europe, the Americas, Africa, and India.
+The first reports came from 1993 Prague and have continued with Arabia, Hong Kong, Europe, the Americas, Africa, and India.
 The series ended with a lengthy account of Neil Titley’s perambulations around Ireland.

 ‘REVIEWS AND VENUES’